One of the very first project at Glasgow School of Art was a RESEARCH.

 While it was hard for me to decipher how to create something worthy of my future portfolio, I understood that, in order to develop as an artist and benefit from my time in this creative environment, I had to let go of my ego wanting to do my best and simply try out new techniques, new medium of expression.

-In order to make the transition easier on my pride, I decided, after taking loads of photos - obviously, to prepare a hand made book.
+In order to make the transition easier on my soul, I decided, after taking loads of photos - obviously, to prepare a hand made book.
 It was stitched with dental floss and includes answers to three of the questions I asked random audience.
-I collated their thoughts on relationships, their perception of themselves in their environment as well as little deviation on their secrets in respect to others, in a form of simply printed words that transform the photographs and give them their meaning.
+I collated their thoughts on relationships, their perception of themselves in their environment, as well as little deviation on their secrets in respect to others, in a form of simply printed words that transform the photographs and give them their meaning.